-After graduate school and a decade as a Java developer in the software industry, the Great Recession gave me the opportunity to re-evaluate my career.
-I realized that I love working with small businesses and individuals, either as part of a small team of specialists, or individually.
-The diversity of tasks really keeps me engaged, and the pride of engaged clients when they see their new site go live keeps me motivated.
+After graduate school I spent a decade as a core Java developer.
+It was lucrative but unsatisfying work.
+The Great Recession gave me the opportunity to re-evaluate my career.
+I love working with small businesses and individuals, as part of a team or individually.
+The diversity of tasks keeps me engaged, and the pride clients feel when they see their new site go live keeps me motivated.

-In 2009 I discovered that ebooks are just extremely simple web sites.
-One thing led to another, and I am now the proprietor of Litsam, Inc. a micro-press.
-Litsam publishes an eclectic assortment of books, with one thing in common: every book meets my criteria for “literature”.
-I will occasionally consult on ebook and print book (InDesign) projects for clients who would like to self-publish or are having technical issues with their publisher.
+In 2009, when I discovered that ebooks are just extremely simple web sites, I founded Litsam, Inc. a micro-press.
+Litsam publishes an eclectic assortment of books sharing one essential commonality: every title meets my criteria for “literature”.
+I will occasionally consult on ebook and print (InDesign) projects for clients who would like to self-publish, or are having technical issues with their publisher.

-Over the years I have had clients who needed a new logo, matching business cards, or advertising.
-These days I stick primarily to electronic work, but my experience with print projects helps me design effective materials that integrate well, and allows me to work with materials provided by designers directly.
-I can recommend Keri DeTore for your design and PR projects.
+Over the years I have had clients needing a new logo, matching business cards, or advertising.
+Although these days I stick primarily to electronic work, my experience in print projects helps me both to design effective materials that integrate well, and to work with materials directly provided by designers.
+I collaborate with, and confidently recommend, Asbury Design for your design and marketing projects.

 I stopped believing in “job security” in 2009 and subsequently strove to accomplish a work-life balance that includes terrific adventures.
 That plan has come together nicely, so you can count on me remaining available for long-term site support.
 My life is arranged around its joys: photography, cooking, family, and the creation of beautiful information design.
 I can’t imagine why I’d want to change that now.